rs-de/www/src/blogposts/gut-feeling-estimates.md

 But the issue is that for all participants it is not obviously clear what this units mean (think of new team members).
 What does it mean for a task to be a "high" effort?
 It is required to maintain some definition of this units.
 This kind of units do not support communication, they complicate it.
-On the other hand, If i get a statement like "This will take weeks" I know what it means.
+On the other hand, If I get a statement like "This will take weeks" I know what it means.
 Why not plan with it?

 ###### References